jonnonz1/nz-statute-book/acts/public/1980/family-court-act-1980.md

 ### 16B Regulations relating to court fees
 (1) The Governor-General may, from time to time, by Order in Council, make regulations for all or any of the following purposes:
-  (a) prescribing fees payable in respect of proceedings, or intended proceedings, in a Family Court:
+  (a) prescribing fees payable in respect of proceedings, or intended proceedings, in the Family Court:
-  (b) in order to promote access to justice, empowering Registrars or Deputy Registrars of Family Courts to waive, reduce, or postpone the payment of a fee required in connection with a proceeding or an intended proceeding, or to refund, in whole or in part, such a fee that has already been paid, if satisfied on the basis of criteria specified under paragraph (c) that—
+  (b) in order to promote access to justice, empowering Registrars or Deputy Registrars of the Family Court to waive, reduce, or postpone the payment of a fee required in connection with a proceeding or an intended proceeding, or to refund, in whole or in part, such a fee that has already been paid, if satisfied on the basis of criteria specified under paragraph (c) that—
     (i) the person otherwise responsible for payment of the fee is unable to pay or absorb the fee in whole or in part; or (ii) unless 1 or more of those powers are exercised in respect of a proceeding that concerns a matter of genuine public interest, the proceeding is unlikely to be commenced or continued:
   (c) prescribing, for the purposes of the exercise of a power under paragraph (b), the criteria—
     (i) for assessing a person’s ability to pay a fee; and (ii) for identifying proceedings that concern matters of genuine public interest:
-  (d) empowering Registrars or Deputy Registrars of Family Courts to postpone the payment of a fee pending the determination of—
+  (d) empowering Registrars or Deputy Registrars of the Family Court to postpone the payment of a fee pending the determination of—
     (i) an application for the exercise of a power specified in paragraph (b); or (ii) an application for review under section 16C:
   (e) providing for the postponement of the payment of a fee, including (without limitation) providing—